 To estimate your fitness level, enter your body weight and 1RM weight into a bench press calculator.
 These tools typically require you to select your gender and age, after which they calculate an index that relates 1RM weight and body weight.

-The bench press test is a valuable tool for assessing upper body strength.
-Whether you use the direct or indirect method, it's essential to perform the test correctly and safely.
+In conclusion, the bench press test is a valuable tool for assessing upper body strength.
 Always remember to warm up properly, use correct form, and have an assistant on hand for safety.
 With practice and consistency, you can improve your performance and track your progress over time.